gnulib-modules/bootstrap/README.md

 There are two ways to incorporate this bootstrap into your own projects:

-1. If your project already uses [GNU Gnulib], then you can add this entire repository as a submodule in the `gl` directory, and use that as an override directory by setting `local_gl_path=gl`, and adding `bootstrap` to `gnulib_modules` in your project's `bootstrap.conf`.
+1. If your project already uses [GNU Gnulib], then you can copy this entire repository into your project, let's say under `gl-mod/bootstrap` directory.
+If you are using `git` version control system, you are encouraged to add this source repository as a [git submodule][] instead of copying it.

+   This configuration options should be added into your project's `bootstrap.conf` file:

+   * Specify `local_gl_path=gl-mod/bootstrap` option.
+This causes that `gnulib-tool` will be automatically called with `--local-dir gl-mod/bootstrap` option.

+   * Add `bootstrap` to `gnulib_modules` option.

+   * If your project already uses some other gnulib's local override directories, simply mention those directories in `local_gl_path` too (colon separated list of directories), for example `local_gl_path=gl-local:gl-mod/bootstrap.

+   * (Only) if you added this `bootstrap` repository as a git submodule, you want to let it automatically initialized during the first `./bootstrap` invocation.
+To achieve this, use `gnulib_git_submodules=gl-mod/bootstrap` option.

    Initialise your actual bootstrap script from the subproject with:

+      aux_src=gl-mod/bootstrap/build-aux
-      gl/build-aux/inline-source gl/build-aux/bootstrap.in > bootstrap
+      $aux_src/inline-source $aux_src/bootstrap.in > bootstrap

    The resulting script will then keep track of changes to the subproject and warn you of upstream changes.